 PREGNANCY AND LACTATION — Women with inflammatory bowel disease (IBD) are at an increased risk for worse obstetric and medical outcomes as compared with the age-matched general population [40-42].

 Effect of pregnancy on IBD — For patients with quiescent IBD at conception, the course of IBD is approximately the same as in nonpregnant patients.
 Patients with Crohn disease have a similar disease course during pregnancy and the postpartum as nonpregnant women with IBD.
 However, for patients with ulcerative colitis, there is greater disease activity during pregnancy and the postpartum than the nonpregnant patient.
-The reason for this is unclear and may be associated with smoking cessation in the Crohn patient and cytokines secreted by the placenta .
+The reason for this is unclear and may be associated with smoking cessation, and cytokines secreted by the placenta or undertreatment of ulcerative colitis patients prior to pregnancy .

-Approximately one-third of women with quiescent disease at conception relapse during the pregnancy .
+Approximately one-third of women with quiescent disease at conception relapse during the pregnancy, similar to the general IBD population .
 Relapses are more common during the first trimester.
 However, remission achieved during pregnancy is likely to be sustained throughout the remainder of the pregnancy.

 In contrast, approximately 70 percent of patients with active disease at conception are likely to have continued or worsening symptoms during pregnancy [44,45].
 (See "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults", section on 'Acute complications'.)